Who is this Jay Manning guy anyway?

 In a storm of internal rage, disgust and shame, I vowed that I’d do whatever it took to stop watching porn for good.
 From that moment on, I committed myself to discovering what worked and taking serious action to smash all my porn problems.

-I’d love to say that historic moment was the absolute end to my porn use, but I’ll be honest: I relapsed 4 more times after that (albeit these relapses were very minor and controlled – nothing like any of my previous binges).
+I’d love to say that historic moment was the absolute end to my porn use, but I’ll be honest: I still relapsed many times after that while I was trying to figure everything out.

 The Problem with Existing Online Porn Addiction Tips and Resources